P-p-H-d/mlib/README.md

 Define the shared pointer `name_t *` as a C pointer to an opaque structure that encapsulate the access to the C type `type` which oplist is `oplist` and the associated public and private methods as external linkage.
 `oplist` parameter is optional.
-If not present, it will look for a globaly registered oplist.
+If not present, it will look for a globally registered oplist.
 It shall match with the `oplist`argument given to the corresponding `_DECL`macro with the same `name`, meaning it shall provide at least all operators of the oplist provided to the corresponding `_DECL`macro and all operator types shall be the same.